haberdashPI/vscode-master-key/notes.md

         - default mode overwrite
         - can create editable copy
         - can copy user config
-2. Get CI working for all of:
-    desktop unit tests
-    web unit tests
-    integration tests (only desktop is feasible)
 3. Refactor parsing to rust
     a. in this early phase, we don't worry too much about providing detailed error messages (if there are easy things to do here we can do them, but no UX work, etc...)